Incest & Power

 Elizabeth Bowen: New Critical Perspectives

-Susan Osborn’s collection of insightful and illuminating essays expound the dynamics of Bowen’s fiction’s originality and value.
-Specifically, the volume focuses on previously ignored tensions and pressures in Bowen’s style and addresses two signature but overlooked characteristics of her art: her intimidating artistic, linguistic, and substantive difficultness and her aesthetic moral and cognitive complexity and distinctiveness.
-By so doing, Osborn cultivates new ways of thinking about Bowen’s work next to a range of contemporary concerns such as the relationships among modernism, sensationalism, and realism, ongoing debates about trauma and identity, and literary representations of class, nationhood, gender, sexuality, and ethnicity.
+This collection of insightful and illuminating essays expounds the dynamics of Bowen’s fiction’s originality and value.
+Specifically, the volume focuses on previously ignored tensions and pressures in Bowen’s style and addresses two signature but overlooked characteristics of her art: her intimidating and often dismissed artistic, linguistic, and substantive difficultness and her aesthetic moral and cognitive complexity and distinctiveness.
+By so doing, Osborn cultivates compelling new ways of thinking about Bowen’s work’s ingenuity and creativity next to a range of contemporary concerns such as the relationships among literary representations of gender, sexuality, and ethnicity; modernism, sensationalism, and realism; and ongoing debates about trauma and identity.
+Osborn is also the editor of the first scholarly journal entirely devoted to Bowen’s work.

 Surviving the Wreck